achiminator/NEOntometrics/readme.md

 NEOntometrics is based on a variety of Micro-Services orchestrated using docker.
 An up-to-date docker installation that includes docker-compose is mandatory for running the software.

 1. At first, clone the repository to the future locale location.
+Pass the flag `-c core.longpaths=true ` to allow for longer file names, thus:
+ `git clone -c core.longpaths=true https://github.com/achiminator/NEOntometrics`
 2. Edit the docker-compose.yml file and **change** the **password**.
 The password secures the communication between the database and the other micro services.
 3.  in `frontend/lib/settings.dart`, replace the url for `final String apiUrl = "http://api.neontometrics.informatik.uni-rostock.de";` with the URL to your servers.
 Otherwise, the GUIwill still query use our backend.
+For running it locally, set it to `http://localhost:8086`.
-4. To launch the service, first build the _NEOntometrics-API_, _Worker_, and _OPI_ with: docker-compose build
+4. To launch the service, first build the _NEOntometrics-API_, _Worker_, and _OPI_ services with `docker-compose build`
 5. If the build run successful and the images are created, you can start the services with: docker compose up -d
 6. That's it.
 The server should be up and running.
 The locations are available at the ports specified in the docker file.
 Happy Evaluations!